Middle School Holocaust Memorial Butterfly Garden Contest

 -Character traits of a community champion (courage, compassion, democratic values, moral integrity, leadership, self-sacrifice, tolerance and cooperation)

--Educational component telling the story of the Holocaust (especially the Jewish child victims) in an age appropriate manner focused on the righteous and other "heroes" of the Holocaust and WWII, including Jewish Partisans, and WWII veterans.
+-Educational component telling the story of the Holocaust (especially the Jewish child victims) in an age appropriate manner focused on the Righteous and other "heroes" of the Holocaust and WWII, including Jewish Partisans, and WWII veterans.

 -The display of the Community Champion pledge as a permanent non-destructible feature be it a plaque or mural. (sent to all participating schools via email)

 Gardens must be new & completed with the above mentioned components by time of entry deadline, but may be expanded upon in the future.